Frequently asked questions

 Are life insurance premiums tax deductible?

-In most cases, income-protection premiums are tax-deductible, however all other life insurance premiums are generally not.
-For more information, visit the Australian Taxation Office website.
+In most cases income-protection premiums are tax-deductible, life insurance premiums are generally not, however for more information, visit the Australian Taxation Office website.

 Are life insurance payouts free from tax?

 It depends on who is listed as the beneficiary, and who actually receives the payout (‘benefit amount’) from the insurer.

 Where the lump sum benefit goes to the insured or in the case of death their nominated beneficiaries, the payout is typically received tax free.

 Income protection benefits would be taxed as income.

 For more information, speak to an accountant or tax agent.